shreyjasuja/mask-rcnn-modanet/README.md

 2. Since images for validation set were not available, as given in modanet dataset.
 I took the train dataset json consisting of 52,377 images and did 85 : 15 split it into train json and validation json.
 `python split.py -s 0.85 modanet2018_instances_train.json data/train/instances_train.json data/val/instances_val.json`

+#### Directory Structure:
+.
+├── data
+│   ├── images
+│   ├── train
+│   └── val
+└── Mask_RCNN
+    ├── assets
+    ├── build
+    │   ├── bdist.linux-x86_64
+    │   └── lib
+    │       └── mrcnn
+    ├── dist
+    ├── images
+    ├── mask_rcnn.egg-info
+    ├── mrcnn
+    └── samples
+        ├── balloon
+        ├── coco
+        ├── nucleus
+        └── shapes

 ## Model Used

    I used [Matterport](https://github.com/matterport/Mask_RCNN)'s implementation of Mask- RCNN

 Mask R-CNN (regional convolutional neural network) is a two stage framework: the first stage scans the image and generates  proposals(areas likely to contain an object).
 And the second stage classifies the proposals and generates bounding boxes and masks.

-It was introduced last year via the  [Mask R-CNN paper](https://arxiv.org/abs/1703.06870)  to extend its predecessor,  [Faster R-CNN](https://arxiv.org/abs/1506.01497), by the same authors.
+It was introduced in 2017 via the  [Mask R-CNN paper](https://arxiv.org/abs/1703.06870)  to extend its predecessor,  [Faster R-CNN](https://arxiv.org/abs/1506.01497), by the same authors.
 Faster R-CNN is a popular framework for object detection, and Mask R-CNN extends it with instance segmentation, among other things.

 Matterport's Mask RCNN uses a ResNet101 + FPN backbone

 I trained only head layers of architecture upto 40 epochs using pre-trained weights on COCO dataset.

  #### Modes to Run:
  1. Training  --- `python fashion.py train --dataset data --weights coco`